 As a general rule, witnesses should appear before the court on the court hearing date and give oral testimony in court.
 There are two ways to have a witness appear in court on the court hearing date: (i) the party who requested the examination of the witness is accompanied by the witness to the court on the court hearing date or (ii) the court subpoenas the witness by serving a subpoena on him/her.
 In practice, (i) is more common.
-In cases where it is difficult for the witness to appear, the court may, at its discretion, examine the witness using a video conference system (Article 204 of the CCP) or have the witness submit a document in lieu of examination (i.e. documentary examination) (Article 205 of the CCP).
+In cases where it is difficult for the witness to appear (with the implementation of the amended CCP by May 2026, "in cases where the parties have no objection" (Article 204, Item 3 of the amended CCP) will also be added), the court may, at its discretion, examine the witness using a video conference system (Article 204 of the CCP) or have the witness submit a document in lieu of examination (i.e. documentary examination) (Article 205 of the CCP).
 In practice, a written statement describing what the witness will say in court is commonly submitted prior to the examination of the witness.
 The scope of the matters to be examined during cross-examination is defined as any matters that were raised during direct examination and are related thereto and any matters relating to the credibility of the testimony (Article 114(1)(ii) of the RCP), and if a question that is raised during cross-examination relates to matters that are not related to those mentioned above and is not considered appropriate, the presiding judge, upon a motion by a party or ex officio, may prohibit such question (Article 114(2) of the RCP).